 Introducing the combined potential and its Hodge dual

 it is possible to see that the Dirac equations in polar form are equivalently written according to

 specifying all the derivatives of module and chiral angle.

-Once again, to the best of our knowledge, the very first appearance of the polar form of the Dirac equations was in \cite{y}, although we are not aware of any work of Yvon or subsequent authors in which the polar form of the Dirac equations was written in a manifestly covariant way and for whatever potential as in the equations (\ref{dep1}, \ref{dep2}).
+Once again, to the best of our knowledge, the very first appearance of the polar form of the Dirac equations was in \cite{y}, although we are not aware of any work of Yvon or subsequent authors in which the polar form of the Dirac equations was written in a manifestly covariant way and for whatever potential, as it is done in equations (\ref{dep1}, \ref{dep2}).

 The interested readers can find more details in \cite{Fabbri:2020ypd}.